Yersinia

 Yersinia is a genus of bacteria in the family Yersiniaceae.
 Yersinia species are Gram-negative, coccobacilli bacteria, and are facultative anaerobes.
 Three members of Yersinia are pathogenic in humans: Y. pestis causes the plague and Y. enterocolitica and Y. pseudotuberculosis cause gastrointestinal syndromes.
 Rodents are the natural reservoirs of Yersinia; less frequently, other mammals serve as the host.
 Infection may occur either through blood (in the case of Y. pestis) or in an alimentary fashion, occasionally via consumption of food products (especially vegetables, milk-derived products, and meat) contaminated with infected urine or feces.

 Speculations exist as to whether or not certain Yersinia can also be spread by protozoonotic mechanisms, since Yersinia species are known to be facultative intracellular parasites; currently, there are studies and discussions of the possibility of amoeba-vectored (through the cyst form of the protozoan) Yersinia propagation and proliferation.

 Microbial physiology

 An interesting feature peculiar to some of the Yersinia bacteria is the ability to not only survive, but also to actively proliferate at temperatures as low as 1–4 °C (e.g., on cut salads and other food products in a refrigerator).
 Yersinia bacteria are relatively quickly inactivated by oxidizing agents such as hydrogen peroxide and potassium permanganate solutions.

 Pathology

 Y. pestis is the causative agent of plague.
 The disease caused by Y. enterocolitica is called yersiniosis.

-Yersinia may be associated with Crohn's disease, an inflammatory autoimmune condition of the gut.
-Iranian people with Crohn's disease were more likely to have had earlier exposure to refrigerators at home, consistent with its unusual ability to thrive at low temperatures.

 Yersinia is implicated as one of the causes of reactive arthritis worldwide.

 Also, the genus is associated with pseudoappendicitis, which is an incorrect diagnosis of appendicitis due to a similar presentation.